Genesis Smith

-Genesis Smith is an American college football safety for the Arizona Wildcats.
+Genesis Smith (born November 5, 2004) is an American professional football safety for the Los Angeles Chargers of the National Football League (NFL).
+He played college football for the Arizona Wildcats and was selected by the Chargers in the fourth round of the 2026 NFL draft.

 Early life

 Smith attended Hamilton High School in Chandler, Arizona.
 During his high school career he had 103 tackles and 16 interceptions.
 He committed to the University of Arizona to play college football.

 College career

-Smitha appeared in all 13 games as a true freshman at Arizona in 2023 and had 24 tackles and one interception.
+Smith appeared in all 13 games as a true freshman at Arizona in 2023 and had 24 tackles and one interception.
 As a sophomore in 2024, he played in all 12 and recorded 63 tackles and three interceptions.
 After the season, he entered the transfer portal but returned to Arizona for the 2025 season.
+Smith racked up 77 total tackles and eight pass breakups to help Arizona finish as the seventh-best passing defense in the country.

+Professional career

+Smith was selected in the fourth round of the 2026 NFL draft with the 131st pick by the Los Angeles Chargers.